Waldorfio/wheres-waldo/README.md

 ### Features
 - User authentication
-- Search for Waldo in multiple images
+- Search for Wally in multiple images of scaling difficulty
-- Keep track of the number of times Waldo has been found
+- Keep track of the number of times Wally has been found
-- Leaderboard of the top Waldo hunters
+- Leaderboard of the top Wally hunters

 #### Goals
 -